whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-05-combine-two-sketches/index.md

 - Photo of the electronics hooked up on the breadboard of the combined sketches
 - 5-10 second video of everything working or if code doesn't compile a video of it not working

+Do your best.
+It may not work and there may be errors that you cannot fix.
+That is ok but give it valid attempt.

 ## Assignment Overview

 Now that we have multiple different sensors lets look at how we can combine two Arduino Sketches.